 firmament and they check its speed; their opposition has ever

 contended its sweep.
 For you, Care is now an orphan.

 Whatever the planets' orbits bound, upon whatever their light

 is shed, that is destined as your goal to reach and to achieve...

-Parzival as "crown of man's salvation" and the allusions to the planetary hexagram might be an allegory of 6 BCE to connect Parzival symbolically to Christ.
+Parzival as "crown of man's salvation" near the end of the poem and the allusions to the planetary hexagram might be a reference to 6 BCE which connects Parzival symbolically to Christ.
 But in view of the phoenix and the repetition of the hexagram in 849, Wolfram seems to disprove our hypothesis by falling short of our 854-year cycles.
 Or is it another riddle?

 April had now passed, and thereafter had come the short, small, green grass - the field was green from end to end – this makes faint hearts bold and gives them high spirits.
 Many a tree stood in blossom from the sweet air of the May time...
 Lady Herzeloyde the Queen there surrendered her maidenhood.

 If we review another famous clue, Wolframs "eilfte span" (P.128, 29) and consider that he may have worked on this part of the poem in ca. 1215, we could ignore Plutarch's wrong number 30 and subtract "eleven generations" of 33.33 years to reach 848.
 From Christmas 1214, we actually reach May (1215 - 366.63 = 848.37).
 Hence, Parzival may have been born nine months after the first conjunction which takes us to early February in 849 when the planetary triangles stood in the sky.